Maryland DUI and DWI Lawyers

-To be charged with a DUI or DWI, a driver must be operating or in actual physical control of a motor vehicle and have a blood alcohol concentration (BAC) of .08 or greater.
+To be charged with a DUI or DWI in Maryland, a driver must be operating or in actual physical control of a motor vehicle and have a blood alcohol concentration (BAC) of .08 or greater.

-DUI defense lawyer Rand Lucey, recently argued an MVA traffic issue before the State's highest court in Annapolis.
-He and attorneys David Krum and Andrew Jezic have handled over 1000 MVA hearings, challenging license suspensions on every conceivable fine point of law.
+Maryland DUI defense lawyer Rand Lucey, recently argued an MVA traffic issue before the State's highest court in Annapolis.
+He and attorneys David Moyse and Andrew Jezic have handled over 1000 MVA hearings, challenging license suspensions on every conceivable fine point of law.

 Our lawyers will evaluate your traffic case and develop a specific legal strategy to beat the charges or minimize the potential consequences.
 Please call our Maryland DUI lawyers today to schedule a free consultation.

 In 2022, 2023, and 2024, Superlawyers magazine voted Mr. Jezic as one of the Top 10 Best Lawyers in all of Maryland (among 40,000 lawyers).

 From 2016-2021, Superlawyers voted Mr. Jezic to the exclusive group of the very best 100 lawyers in Maryland.
 From 2011 to 2022, Mr. Andrew Jezic was selected for the very exclusive list of best criminal lawyers by Washingtonian magazine.